EVNotify/EVNotify/README.md

 - open source
 - more features and supported cars will be added soon

+### Prerequisites
+To use EVNotify you need to download the Android Application linked above.
+The app must be installed on an Android device with Android version greater than Android 4.1 (Android 5 or greater recommended).
+The android device must have a bluetooth connection and a internet connection.
+The app also runs on Android TV Sticks.
+EVNotify communicates over the obd2 interface of the car, so a bluetooth capable obd2-dongle is required.
+For supported obd2 dongle please have a look at the wiki.

 ### Contributing
 Feel free to help and to contribute to this repository.
 Even if you can't code, feel free to create issues if you have discovered a bug or a strange behavior.
 If you want to commit code, please create a pull request for it in a seperate branch (dev or a feature-branch, not master!).